Prakash5209/job_portal/README.md

 - **User Registration and Login:** Secure authentication system for job seekers to create and manage their profiles.
 - **Profile Management:** Allows users to update their personal information, upload resumes, and add skills.
 - **Job Search:** Advanced search functionality to filter job listings by keywords, location, industry, and more.
-- **Job Application:** Users can easily apply for jobs and track their application status.
-- **Job Alerts:** Notifications for new job postings that match user preferences.

 ### For Employers:
 - **Employer Registration and Login:** Secure authentication system for employers to create and manage their company profiles.
 - **Job Posting:** Employers can post new job openings with detailed descriptions and requirements.
-- **Applicant Management:** Employers can review applications, shortlist candidates, and manage the hiring process.
-- **Search for Candidates:** Employers can search for potential candidates based on skills, experience, and other criteria.

 ### Additional Features:
 - **Responsive Design:** Ensures a user-friendly experience across various devices, including desktops, tablets, and mobile phones.
 - **Admin Dashboard:** Administrative interface for managing users, job postings, and site content.
-- **Notifications System:** Email notifications for job applications, new job postings, and other relevant updates.

 ## Technology Stack